spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 perpendicular to anterior-posterior diameter (Moore-Jansen et al. 1994, #50).

-Uln_06 Physiological Length of the Ulna: The distance between the deepest point on the articular surface of the coronoid process on the guiding ridge and the most inferior point on the distal articular surface of the ulna.
+Uln_06 Physiological Length of the Ulna: The distance between the deepest point on the articular surfaceof the coronoid process on the guiding ridge and the most inferior point on the distal articular surface of the ulna.
 Instrument: spreading caliper.